Spelling, put simply, is the art of correctly assembling words from their letters. And just like the passion for correct

 Alot is a common misspelling of a lot.

 A lot should always be spelled as two words.
 Unless of course you’re referring to the northern Indian town Alot

-But I must say, 120 million results is certainly a lot for a small town in Madhya Pradesh so I’m assuming the majority are mispellings of a lot.
+But I must say, 120 million results is certainly a lot for a small town in Madhya Pradesh, so I’m assuming the majority are misspellings of a lot.

 1. There, their and they’re ✔️

 The big trio.
 All three of these words are pronounced the same, and the spelling differences don’t seem to do a good job of stopping people from mixing them up.

 So how can you get it right every time?
 Well, unfortunately this time it’s just best to lock down the three meanings first.

 There can be used in a couple of ways.
 As an adverb, there is the exact opposite of the word here and means “at that place”: